paul-norman/go-template-manager/README.md

 The `text/template` package allows functions to return errors which will halt execution immediately, mid way through a document.
 This is often undesirable.

 For this reason, `templateManager` only outputs any data if no errors are encountered.
-In production environments, this is useful so as to display custom 500 pages.
+In production environments, this is useful so as to be able to display custom 500 pages.
 However, in development it is often desirable to have errors in the console, but allow execution to complete anyway *(so as better to see what is happening)*.

 To achieve this, all `templateManager` functions generate errors in a manner where they can be controlled.
 There are two types of `error`, a warning and a full error.
-The latter is designed to alert the developer to them doing something likely undesirable *(e.g. trying to divide by a `nil` variable or zero)*, while a warning is designed to draw attention to something that only might be incorrect *(e.g. testing if an unset variable is equal to 1)*.
+The latter is designed to alert the developer to them doing something likely undesirable *(e.g. trying to divide by a `nil` variable or zero)*, while a warning is designed to draw attention to something that only *might* be incorrect *(e.g. testing if an unset variable is equal to 1)*.

 These special errors may be instructed to display in the console and also to halt the program if they are encountered.
 These are global options: